ystxn/blog/content/blog/2020-03-16-gatsby-tags.md

 ```

 ## Let there be #tags
-Your blog is now organised by tags while remaining blazing fast since Gatsby pre-generates
+Your blog is now organised by tags while remaining blazing fast.
+Gatsby pre-generates
 all pages during the build process so viewing the tags list page or listing posts per tag
 load instantly.
 Note that this approach relies on having a single tags list on each post
 defined in the markdown header bits.
 Using dynamic #tags in content involves a bit more